 Have you ever wondered why relationships can bring up so much anxiety?
 Your relationship successes and struggles relate back to how much consistent loving attention you received as a child.
-Your attachment style reflects the emotional bonds that you formed when you were trying to get your primary needs met.
+Your "attachment style" reflects the quality of the emotional bonds that you formed when you were trying to get your primary needs when you were young.

-From the time you enter your mother's womb, you are forming and ingraining your habitual attachment patterns.
-Based on how your parents or caregivers respond to your needs, wants, and desires, you will develop a certain style of attachment.
+From the time you entered your mother's womb, you were forming and ingraining your habitual attachment patterns.
+Based on how your parents or caregivers responded to your needs, wants, and desires, you developed a certain style of attachment.
 Your attachment style influences how you view the world, yourself, and others.

 The concept of attachment was coined by John Bowlby, a psychologist, in the 1950s.
 He suggested that each of us interacts in a relationship in three different attachment styles: anxious, avoidant, and secure.
 Later, another attachment style was identified, and it is called disorganized.

 1. Anxious Attachment: If you have an anxious attachment style you will tend to be preoccupied with relationships, and you might fear that others do not love you enough.
 With an anxious attachment style, you will often experience anxiety in relationships because your early caregivers were inconsistent and ambivalent, for example, kind and warm at times, and unavailable at others.
 For this reason, you might fear rejection and abandonment.

 Due to learned insecurity from childhood, you will tend to engage in behaviours that aim to pull others towards you.
 You might worry that your partner will abandon you.
 You might regularly crave closeness and intimacy, being overly dependent on your relationships with others, requiring frequent reassurance that people care about you.